PunchThrough/bean-docs/src/features/virtual-serial.md

 The button that opens Serial Monitor is located in the upper-right corner of the Arduino IDE.
 Click this button to open it.

-{{{img_rel this 'sm-button.png'}}}
+{{{img_rel this 'sm-button.png' 'Opening the Serial Monitor' '60%'}}}

 ### Toggle Pin 0

 To toggle digital pin 0, you need to connect it to ground.
 Connecting a pin to ground is also called *grounding a pin*.
 The easiest way to do this is to connect a jumper wire between the `0` and `GND` pins.

-You could also solder a button to ground pin 0 when pressed.
+You could also solder a button to ground pin 0 when pressed:

 {{{img_rel this 'bean-button.svg' 'Bean with a pulldown switch on D0' '30%'}}}

 Since we enabled Virtual Serial in Bean Loader, we should see serial data appear in the serial monitor when we ground pin 0:

-{{{img_rel this 'serial-monitor.png'}}}
+{{{img_rel this 'serial-monitor.png' 'Serial data appears in Serial Monitor' '80%'}}}

 ## Conclusion